42seeds/0/0/hsari.md

-sudo chage hsari -l > see password policy sudo vim /var/log/sudo/sudo.log -> see all used commands journalctl -> see all commands used since starting of OS
+sudo chage hsari -l > see password policy sudo vim /var/log/sudo/sudo.log -> see all used commands journalctl -> see all commands used since starting of OS sudo ufw status numbered -> see open ports as numbered list